Tbrown1998/Coffee-Company-Expansion-Project/README.md

   ## Project Objectives
 1. **Data Preparation & Cleaning** - Data understanding, exploration, data loading.
 Detect and eliminate records containing missing or null values to ensure data quality.
-2. **SCHEMAS Setup** – Establish Schemas and populate using the provided data.
+2. **Schemas Setup** – Establish Schemas and populate using the provided data.
 3. **Key Business Insights** – Conduct an initial analysis to gain insights into the dataset's structure and key trends.
 Utilize SQL queries to address critical business questions and extract meaningful insights from the sales data.
 4. **Business Findings and Reccommendations** – Provide Business recommendations using insights & trends gotten from the sales data.